Get OCO Order By OrderId (Implementation)

 Value

-Promise resolving to a data.table
+Promise resolving to a data.table with one row containing:

 Details